How long will it take to finish?

 - 700-level courses: newer courses that have not yet been formally included in the calendar.
 Students may take only a limited number of 700 level courses for credit toward their graduate degree.

 May I take courses from another institution(s) and apply the credit(s) toward my degree from the U of A?

 Course credits earned at select western Canadian universities may be eligible for transfer towards a degree from the U of A through the Western Canadian Deans’ Agreement.
-For all other universities not covered by this agreement, consent for transferring credits depends on what university the student attended, as well as what course(s) were taken.
+For universities not covered by this agreement, consent for transferring credits depends on what university the student attended, as well as the course(s) taken.
 The department would make any recommendations for transfer credit to the FGSR.
 Typically, credits from a maximum of two courses may be transferred.
-Courses may not have already been applied toward an awarded degree.
-The student should contact the graduate program coordinator to determine if this would be appropriate in their case.
+Courses that have been applied to an awarded degree cannot be counted.
+Students should contact the graduate program coordinator to determine if this would be appropriate in their case.
 See information about transfer credit on the FGSR website.